Potty Training Boys in only 3 Days – Tips, Tales and Takes

 The end of potty training – kind of

 So that is my story of potty training.
 As I was reading it all again for the first time since May, I have to say, I remember it like it was hours ago.
-As bad and painful an experience many people assume it was, for a dad like me, it was amazing.
+As bad and painful an experience as many people assume it was, for a dad like me, it was amazing.

-The next question is however, who is going to potty train boy number two?
+The next question is, however, who is going to potty train boy number two?
 Mom or dad?

-Update: As it turns out, daycare potty trained our second kid and it happened so casually and without incident, that there is not a lot to say about it
+Update: As it turns out, daycare potty-trained our second kid, and it happened so casually and without incident that there is not a lot to say about it

 What’s your potty training story?